absolunet/pleaz/documentation/project-setup/platform/php/magento2.md

 You must configure domain `magento2.docker` into `dnsmasq` if not exists.

-Edit the file `/usr/local/etc/dnsmasq.conf` and add at the end of the file:
+Edit the file `/usr/local/etc/dnsmasq.conf` and add the following line at the end of the file:

 ```bash
 address=/magento2.docker/127.0.0.1
 ```